danomatika/loaf/README.md

 Open the Xcode project, select the "loaf Release" scheme, and hit "Run".
 Once built, the loaf.app is found in the `bin` directory.

+For a Makefile build with Syphon (default), build and run on the terminal:

+    make ReleaseLoaf
+    make RunRelease

+If not using Syphon, use the default make target:

+    make Release

 #### Updating Xcode Project After Generation

 If the project is (re)generated using the OF ProjectGenerator, the openFrameworks-Info.plist file will be overwritten and these changes can be reversed with: